 - 1. Remove the side panel and the conduit panel knockouts. - 2.
 Detach the control cover by loosening and removing the screws. - 3.
 Draw the power wiring to the outdoor unit, and the power wiring / communications cable (connecting cable) to the indoor units or BD unit (Multi F MAX systems only), through field-supplied conduits.
 Ensure there is enough length to connect the wiring / cables to the terminals on the outdoor unit.
-Secure the conduit to the outdoor unit using a field-supplied lock nut on the interior of the outdoor unit frame. - Properly connect the power wiring, and the power wiring / communications cable (connecting cable) to the correct terminals.
+Secure the conduit to the outdoor unit using a field-supplied lock nut on the interior of the outdoor unit frame. - 4.
+Properly connect the power wiring, and the power wiring / communications cable (connecting cable) to the correct terminals.
 Refer to the outdoor unit wiring diagram. - 5.
 To provide strain relief, (separately) secure the power wiring and the power wiring / communications cable (connecting cable) to the outdoor unit with the factory-supplied clamps (up to 35 lbs.).
 Zip ties can also be used to hold all wiring / cables in place. - 6.
 Re-attach the outdoor unit cover control and side panel to the original position with the screws.

-\bigcirc Do not use damaged or loose power wiring. \bigcirc Do not modify or extend the outdoor unit's power wiring randomly.
-Ensure that the power wiring will not be pulled nor weight be placed on the power wiring during operation.
+On the second power wiring that the power wiring that the power wiring will not be pulled nor weight be placed on the power wiring during operation.
 There is risk of fire, electric shock, and physical injury or death.